 An L.A. psychologist with a boring practice has one cool patient: an Emmy-winning tabloid princess.
 2,571 words.
-Part Two tomorrow.
+Part Two.
 Illustration by Thomas Warming.

 “Graceful, isn’t she?
 I’m a full-on spastic.”
 The presenter in the tangerine gown fighting with the envelope is British actress Myrtle Davies.
 Myrtle won last year in this category — Outstanding Lead Actress In A Comedy Series.
 She’s in the third season of that cable show set in Brooklyn where she speaks in a New Yawk accent.
 It’s surprising to hear her proper English, as if this were the acting.